 There is no cash alternative.
 Students who wish to access opportunities in excess of the Career Degree Bursary may do so at full cost to themselves.
 Please see the full ‘HE Terms and Conditions’ for details of additional library and printing costs associated with this programme.

-A cash prize of £1,000 will be offered to one outstanding student in each pathway on the Musical Instrument Crafts degree each year, beginning summer 2022.
+A cash prize of £1,000 will be offered to one outstanding graduating student in each pathway on the Musical Instrument Crafts degree.